w3c/wcag3/guidelines/groups/images-and-media/single-sense/spatial-audio-not-relied-on.md

 :::tests
 <b>Procedure</b>
-1. Identify everywhere information is conveyed by spatial sound.
+For each instance where information is conveyed by spatial audio:
-2. For each instance identified in #1, identify the instances where the sound conveys information.
+1. For each instance identified in #1, identify the instances where the sound conveys information.
-3. For each instance identified in #2, confirm the information is conveyed in a way that does not use sound, for instance with a visual text, or haptic indicator.
+2. For each instance identified in #2, confirm the information is conveyed in a way that does not use sound, for instance with a visual text, or haptic indicator.

 <b>Expected results</b>
-* #3 is true for all instances
+* #2 is true for all instances
 :::